arangodb/arangodb/arangod/Pregel/Algos/AIR/README.md

 Pregel is a system for large scale graph processing.
 It is already implemented in ArangoDB and can be used with **predefined** algorithms, e.g. _PageRank_, _Single-Source Shortest Path_ and _Connected components_.
 Programmable Pregel algorithms are based on the already existing ArangoDB Pregel engine.
 The big change here is the possibility to write and execute your own defined algorithms.

+The best part: You can write, develop and execute your custom algorithms **without** having to plug C++ code into ArangoDB (and re-compile).
+Algorithms can be defined and executed in a running ArangoDB instance without the need of restarting your instance.

 To keeps things more readable, "Programmable Pregel Algorithms" will be called PPAs in the next chapters.